wq/wq/docs/wq.db/router.md

 ## Config Object (`dump_config`)

-The router can generate a JSON-formatted [wq configuration object] for use by [@wq/app].
+The router can generate a JSON-formatted [wq configuration object][config] for use by [@wq/app].
 The `dump_config` management command can be used to create an AMD configuration module as part of your build process.

 ```bash
 # deploy.sh